ejh243/BrainFANS/documentation/docs/Developer-information/Contributing-to-repository/Resolving-the-issue.md

 ```

 :::danger[Important]
-If you are on the wrong branch when making commits you run the risk of creating merge conflicts that can be difficult to resolve
+If you are on the wrong branch when making commits you run the risk of creating merge conflicts that can be difficult to resolve.
+If you make commits to a development (or master) branch, you will not be able to push these commits at all (due to branch protection rules).
 :::

 If you have skipped ahead and already made commits, please type the following into the terminal: